amavrin/selectel_exercise/README.md

 ## Caveats

-https://releases.hashicorp.com/terraform/ is blocking access (from Russia?).
+1. https://releases.hashicorp.com/terraform/ is blocking access (from Russia?).
+1. I decided not to run Ansible via Terraform provisioner to have access to entire inventory in Ansible, not just to the surrent host.